Pedro2080/Shell-Scripting-Exercises/README.md

 **3-** write a shell script that prompts the user for a name of a file or directory and reports if it is a regular file, a directory, or another type of file.
 Also perform a ls command against the file or directory with the long listing option.

-**4-** Modify the previous script to that it accepts the file or directory name as an argument instead of prompting the user to enter it.
+**4-** Modify the previous script to that it accepts the file or directory name as an argument instead of prompting the user to enter it.<br />
 **5-** Modify the previous script to accept an unlimited number of files and directories as arguments.

 **6-** Write a shell script that displays, “This script will exit with 0 exit status.”
-Be sure that the script does indeed exit with a 0 exit status.
+Be sure that the script does indeed exit with a 0 exit status.<br />
 **7-** Write a shell script that accepts a file or directory name as an argument.
 Have the script report if it is regular file, a directory, or another type of file.
 If it is a directory, exit with a 1 exit status.
 If it is some other type of file, exit with a 2 exit status.